ehsanyousefzadehasl/MCP/papers/06-FloatPIM.md

 ISCA - 2019

 ## What is the problem the paper is trying to solve?
+Existing PIM architectures do not support high precision computation, e.g., in floating point precision, which is essential for training accurate CNN models.
+Additionally, most of the existing PIM approaches require analog/mixed-signal circuits, which do not scale, exploiting insufficiently relaible multi-bit Non-Volatile Memory (NVM).

 ## What are the key ideas of the paper?
 Key insights?
+Fully-digital scalable PIM architecture

 ## The solution

 ## Results